kunalvartak-sprk/interview_task_assignment/README.md

-	2. schedules 					: use to store the job schedule detials
+	2. schedules 					: use to store the job schedule detials:

 			1. scheduleid			: autoincremented id when the new schedule is added.
 									: it is tied up with the job based on scheduleid column present in job tables
 			2. hours				: it indicates at what hour the job is suppose to get executed
 			3. minutes				: it indicates at what minute the job is suppose to get executed
 			4. jobrundayid			:
 									 1. set it to -1 to run the job everyday